Key details

 On arriving at the Sunflower and Pumpkin Field you will be directed by a member of staff to park; there is ample parking on grass.

-The sunflowers and pumpkins are in the same field as in 2023 and 2024.
+The sunflowers and pumpkins are in a new field for 2026

 The field is just east of Bury St. Edmunds, easily accessible from the A14 and clearly sign-posted from Junction 45.